clj-kondo/clj-kondo/doc/config.md

 <img src="../screenshots/compojure-config.png">

 Config takes precedence in the order of namespace, command line, `.clj-kondo/config.edn`.
+Note that not all linters are currently supported in namespace local configuration.

 Look at the [default configuration](../src/clj_kondo/impl/config.clj) for all available options.